NadaRS/GIS_Project/README.md

       then start entering the date and customer name in textFiels above "Invoice Items" Table

-      then enter the items data in the "Invoice Items" Table the enter
+      then enter the items data in the "Invoice Items" Table --------->  then press "Enter" from keyboard,

+      another row is displayed automatically to add new item and so on after starting entering data in a given row another empty one will be shown

       then "Save" button to save it to its file or cancel it.